nanocurrency/nano-docs/docs/integration-guides/websockets.md

 ### Secure WebSockets

-Support for `wss://` is available as of V23.0.
-This can be configured in conjunction with HTTPS support for RPC calls by updating the `config-rpc.toml` file with the [`[secure]` section](../running-a-node/configuration-https.md#configuration), or individually by adding these same details to an optional `config-tls.toml` file.
+Support for `wss://` is available as of V23.0 by updating [build settings and configuration for TLS](../running-a-node/configuration-https.md#configuration), including the `NANO_SECURE_RPC` cmake cache flag set to `ON`.

 ## Acknowledgement